gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 We leverage the power of Material Design to configure a theme for the SDK with a global color palette and typography that is applied on all the screens.

-Using global styles for the various widgets we enable you to customise them in a single place.
+Using global styles for the various widgets we enable you to customize them in a single place.
 They are then consistently applied on all screens.

 Theme